Extreme Risk Protection Orders (ERPOs) Study

 -

 Most respondents agree that ERPOs are part of a larger crisis response (67%) and see them as efforts to keep their communities safe (66%) from mass shootings (59%) and individuals safe from suicide (63%).
-However, while most say they’re open to using ERPOs in the future, there are some potential barriers or concerns among general population respondents:- They’re unsure about the law’s temporary nature (50%).
+However, while most say they’re open to using ERPOs in the future, there are some potential barriers or concerns among general population respondents, such as the law’s temporary nature or how it could be enforced.